rails/rails/README.md

 ## A full-stack example

-The first thing you must do is defined your `ApplicationCable::Connection` class in Ruby.
-This is the place where you do authorization of the incoming connection, and proceed to establish it if all is well.
+The first thing you must do is define your `ApplicationCable::Connection` class in Ruby.
+This is the place where you authorize the incoming connection, and proceed to establish it if all is well.
 Here's the simplest example starting with the server-side connection class:

 ```ruby